icepack/glacier-meshes/README.md

 Additionally, some data sets have small missing patches that can be filled in with reasonable values using some interpolation scheme.

+### NSIDC

+Many of the data sources are hosted by the [National Snow and Ice Data Center](https://nsidc.org).
+NSIDC requires that you register with [NASA EarthData](https://earthdata.nasa.gov) to download many of the data sets that they host.
+If you're using Mac/Unix/Linux, you can set up a `.netrc` file with your login credentials for NASA to enable downloading files from EarthData using the command line tools cURL or wget.
+Instructions for setting up a `.netrc` file can be found [here](https://nsidc.org/support/faq/what-options-are-available-bulk-downloading-data-https-earthdata-login-enabled).
+The fetch scripts in this repository assume that you've already done this.

+Alternatively, the makefile for each data source will not download the raw data again if the file is already present.
+If you've already downloaded the relevant raw data, you can copy it into the corresponding folder in this repository, or create a symbolic link to where the file is located on your machine.
+Then the fetch script won't bother downloading it again.

 ### Dependencies

+* cURL
 * Python 3
 * numpy, scipy
 * osgeo